emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  February 26th, 2020 Meetup
+#  March 25th, 2020 Meetup

-The next regular meetup is going to be on Wednesday, February 26th.
+The next regular meetup is going to be on Wednesday, March 25th.
 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!

 ### Location